meetashwin/genai/muti-agents/crew-ai/README.md

 # CrewAI - Multi Agent Samples

-Here are some of the multi-agent samples I've created using Crew AI as the agentic framework and Anthropic (Haiku) as the LLM.
+Here are some of the multi-agent samples I've created using CrewAI as the agentic framework and Anthropic (Haiku) as the LLM.

 * **[qa-ba-agents.ipynb](qa-ba-agents.ipynb)**
   * Given a functional business requirement, create agile user stories and system tests